rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

     )
     ```

-1. Update the newly created `mbed-headers-example` library into exising target link library of `mbed-headers`.
+1. Add the newly created `mbed-headers-example` library into exising target link library of `mbed-headers`.

 1. Create the following dummy classes source in `mbed-os/example/source`: